Kinematic Origin OF Correlations Between Gamma Ray Burst Observables: Introduction

 Recently, many new correlations were discovered between pairs of observables characterizing the prompt gamma ray and early optical emissions in a sample of GRBs rich in X-ray flashes \citep{Liang2010}.
 Here we show that in the CB model all these new correlations also follow from the strong dependence of the GRB observables on the Lorentz factor $\gamma$ and the Doppler factor $\delta$ of the highly relativistic jet of CBs.

-In particular, from their selected GRB sample, Liang et al. (2010) inferred tight pair correlations between the initial Lorentz factor $\Gamma_0$ of the relativistic ejecta in GRBs and other GRB observables, such as the isotropic equivalent gamma ray energy $E_{iso,\gamma}$ of the prompt emission, the peak luminosity $L_{p,O}$ of the early optical emission, and the peak time $t'_p$ of the optical emission in the GRB rest frame.
-The fireball model itself does not explain the physical origin of these newly discovered correlations, nor the origin of other well established correlations between GRB observables.
-Moreover, in the fireball model, the tight $\Gamma_0-E_{iso, \gamma}$ correlation yields a peak energy $E_{p,\gamma}$ that is practically independent of $E_{iso,\gamma}$, in contradiction with the well established Amati relation \citep{Amati2002,Amati2006}.
+In particular, from their selected GRB sample, Liang et al.~(2010) inferred tight pair correlations between the initial Lorentz factor $\Gamma_0$ of the relativistic ejecta in GRBs and other GRB observables, such as the isotropic equivalent gamma ray energy $E_{iso,\gamma}$ of the prompt emission, the peak luminosity $L_{p,O}$ of the early optical emission, and the peak time $t'_p$ of the optical emission in the GRB rest frame.
+The standard fireball model with internal and external shocks does not explain the physical origin of these newly discovered correlations, nor the origin of other well established correlations between GRB observables.

+Moreover, in the internal shock fireball model, the tight $\Gamma_0-E_{iso, \gamma}$ correlation yields a peak energy $E'_{p,\gamma}$ that is practically independent of $E_{iso,\gamma}$ \citep{Liang2010}, in contradiction with the well established Amati relation\footnote{ See, however, Thompson et al.~2007, and Zhang \& Yan~2011.} \citep{Amati2002,Amati2006}.
 However, the initial value of the Lorentz factor of the relativistic ejecta that produced the GRBs was not truly measured.
 Instead, it was inferred \citep{Liang2010} from an assumed relation, $\Gamma_0\propto [E_{iso,\gamma}/(t'_p)^3]^{1/8}$.
 This relation follows from the standard fireball model expression for $\Gamma_0$ \citep{Sari1999}, neglecting its weak dependence on the circumburst density and on the conversion efficiency of the relativistic kinetic energy of the ejecta to radiation.
 The validity of this fireball model relation has never been proven.
-Thus, hereafter, we shall distinguish between the true value of the bulk motion Lorentz factor $\gamma$ of the relativistic ejecta and $\Gamma_0$, its alleged value inferred from fireball modeling of GRB data.
-We shall show that, in the CB model, the strong dependence of $E_{iso,\gamma}$ and $t'_p$ and consequently of $\Gamma_0$ on the true initial values of the Lorentz factor $\gamma$ and the Doppler factor $\delta$ also yields the tight pair correlations between the fireball model parameter $\Gamma_0$ and the GRB observables that were discovered by Liang et al. (2010) and could not be explained by the fireball model.
+Thus, hereafter, we shall distinguish between the true initial value of the bulk motion Lorentz factor $\gamma$ of the relativistic ejecta and $\Gamma_0$, its alleged value inferred from fireball modeling of GRB data.
+We shall show that, in the CB model, the strong dependence of $E_{iso,\gamma}$ and $t'_p$ and consequently of $\Gamma_0$ on the true initial values of the Lorentz factor $\gamma$ and the Doppler factor $\delta$ also yields the tight pair correlations between the fireball model parameter $\Gamma_0$ and the GRB observables which were discovered by Liang et al.~(2010) and by Lu et al.~(2011), and could not be explained by the standard fireball model\footnote{see, however, Lu et al 2011.}.